 Is your child living with someone else?
-Or are you looking after someone else's child, full-time for more than 28 days?
+Or are you looking after someone else's child, full-time for 28 days or more?

 If so you could be 'private fostering' and you need to let the council know.

 A private fostering arrangement is one that is made privately by a parent/guardian (without the involvement of the local authority) for their child to live with someone who is not a close relative for a period of 28 days or more.
 It only applies to children under the age of 16 years, or under 18 if the young person is disabled.

 It is different to fostering formally organised by the council through approved foster carers.

 Close relatives include legal step-parents, grandparents, brothers, sisters, uncles or aunts.

 So, private foster carers may be distant relatives, friends of the family – including adult partners where the parent is absent or an adult previously unknown to the child.